hiremeiprogram/csci4131/README.md

-# Code From CSCI 4131
+# Assignment From CSCI 4131: Internet Programming

+Gaining experience with HTML, CSS, Javascript, JQuery, PHP, and MYSQL